intel-lab-lkp/linux/Documentation/filesystems/proc.rst

+ SpeculationIndirectBranch   indirect branch speculation mode Cpus_allowed                mask of CPUs on which this process may run Cpus_allowed_list           Same as previous, but in "list format" Cpus_active_mm              mask of CPUs on which this process has an active
+                             memory context
- SpeculationIndirectBranch   indirect branch speculation mode Cpus_allowed                mask of CPUs on which this process may run Cpus_allowed_list           Same as previous, but in "list format" Mems_allowed                mask of memory nodes allowed to this process Mems_allowed_list           Same as previous, but in "list format" voluntary_ctxt_switches     number of voluntary context switches nonvoluntary_ctxt_switches  number of non voluntary context switches
+ Cpus_active_mm_list         Same as previous, but in "list format" Mems_allowed                mask of memory nodes allowed to this process Mems_allowed_list           Same as previous, but in "list format" voluntary_ctxt_switches     number of voluntary context switches nonvoluntary_ctxt_switches  number of non voluntary context switches
  ==========================  ===================================================

+Note "Cpus_active_mm" is currently only supported on x86.
+Its semantics are architecture-dependent; on x86, it represents the set of CPUs that may hold stale TLB entries for the process and thus require IPI-based TLB shootdowns to maintain coherency.

 .. table:: Table 1-3: Contents of the statm fields (as of 2.6.8-rc3)